-Most of the Bill's reforms seek to reduce burdens on mid-size and smaller banks and bank holding companies.
-Most significantly, the Bill would raise the asset threshold for application of Dodd-Frank's enhanced prudential standards from \$50 billion to \$250 billion.
-Banks and bank holding companies with assets of \$10 billion or less would be exempted from the Volcker Rule, some aspects of the Federal Reserve's capital rules, and certain mortgage lending requirements.
-Large foreign banking organizations would generally remain subject to Dodd-Frank's enhanced prudential standards, and the revised asset thresholds would apply based on their global assets.
+Most of the Act's reforms reduce burdens on mid-size and smaller banks and bank holding companies.
+Significantly, the Act raises the asset threshold for application of Dodd-Frank's enhanced prudential standards from \$50 billion to \$250 billion, thereby exempting a number of smaller and regional institutions from stress testing, resolution planning and heightened risk management requirements, among other things.
+In other significant changes, banks and bank holding companies with assets of \$10 billion or less are exempt from the Volcker Rule, and could be exempt from risk-based capital rules if they maintain a high "community bank leverage ratio".